ntu-aris/ntu_viral_dataset/evaluation_tutorial.md

 ## evaluate_all.m

-Most commands in this script is self-expressive, we only take note at the following line in `evaluate_all.m`:
+Most commands in this script are self-expressive, we only take note at the following line in `evaluate_all.m`:

 ```matlab
 tests       = dir([this_dir 'result_*']);